danielzgsilva/CL-MOT/README.md

 ### Testing

 ## Acknowledgement
-This work leverages and builds upon the work from [ifzhang/FairMOT](https://github.com/ifzhang/FairMOT), [Zhongdao/Towards-Realtime-MOT](https://github.com/Zhongdao/Towards-Realtime-MOT), [xingyizhou/CenterNet](https://github.com/xingyizhou/CenterTrack).
-We also use [py-motmetrics](https://github.com/cheind/py-motmetrics) for tracking evaluation and the deformable convolutions implementation from [DCNv2](https://github.com/CharlesShang/DCNv2).
+CL-MOT builds strongly upon the work from [ifzhang/FairMOT](https://github.com/ifzhang/FairMOT), [Zhongdao/Towards-Realtime-MOT](https://github.com/Zhongdao/Towards-Realtime-MOT), and [xingyizhou/CenterNet](https://github.om/xingyizhou/CenterTrack).
+We also use [py-motmetrics](https://github.com/cheind/py-motmetrics) for tracking evaluation and the [DCNv2](https://github.com/CharlesShang/DCNv2). deformable convolution implementation.
+Thank you for their great work!